anime-crossing/man-chan/README.md

 !album whole lotta red
 ```

-### Twitter and Instagram Video Embed
+### Twitter, Instagram, and TikTok Video Embed
-Can automatically detect if a message is a link for a Twitter post or Instagram post.
+Can automatically detect if a message is a link for a Twitter post, Instagram post, or TikTok video.

 For Twitter, a camera reaction emoji will appear where by clicking it, it will convert the message to an embed.
 This is because not every post needs to automatically embedded.

 For Instagram, this is automatic.
+The API used is unstable however and may not always work.

 For TikTok, this is automatic.
 It uses QuickVids API: https://github.com/quickvids

+### Youtube Music Streaming
+Allows Manchan to join a voice channel and stream YouTube music.
+Users can also create custom playlists from songs played or manually add songs to the playlists.

+This is all empowered by slash commands and embed interactions.

+Requires a database to exist and a designated channel.

+Do `/init_music`.

 ### **Fun**
 Random commands.